ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/interface-textresultcallback.md

 # TextResultCallback

-The interface `TextResultCallback` includes the abstract method(s) for users to operate on the text results.
+`TextResultCallback` is The interface to handle callback when the text results are returned.

 ```java
 interface com.dynamsoft.dbr.TextResultCallback